 - Places of worship can increase occupancy rates to 50 percent.

 Utility bill payments can be placed in the dropbox outside of the City Hall entrance door.

 - All payments will be accepted at the drop-box outside the City Hall entrance door.
 Exact change is required for cash payments.

-- All drop-box payment will be processed the following business day
+- All drop-box payments will be processed the following business day.

 - City staff is available to answer questions over the phone at 651-766-4029.